fenderdigital/flask-philo/documentation/flask_app_deploy.rst

   WantedBy=multi-user.target
   Alias=my_project.service

-You can configure your code deployment tool (AWS CodeDeploy, Heroku, etc.) to handle these processes by adding some automated steps.
+You can configure your code deployment tool [AWS CodeDeploy (https://aws.amazon.com/codedeploy/), Heroku (http://uwsgi-docs.readthedocs.io/en/latest/tutorials/heroku_python.html), etc.] to handle these processes by adding some automated steps.

 You can also configure Chef (https://www.chef.io/) to perform all the steps in an automated fashion.